doc-jones/this-week-in-rust/README.md

 These are meant to be guidelines, if you are ever not sure about whether something should be included please feel free to open a pull request anyway and we can discuss it!

-The editors of This Week in Rust do reserve the right to make the decision about whether to include something or not, but we intend to do so in a way that is as transparent as possible.
+The editors of This Week in GraphQL do reserve the right to make the decision about whether to include something or not, but we intend to do so in a way that is as transparent as possible.

 ## Link style guidelines: